Microsoft-community/Community-website/src/wiki/windows-insiders.md

 7. Link an account to join the Windows Insider Program, then click **Continue**.

 ::: tip
-You can choose any account to signup, but your personal Microsoft Account is recommmended.
+You can choose any account to signup, but your personal Microsoft Account is recommended.
 :::

 <img src="./img/windows-insider/10/account-link.png" width="400px">